-Score 2 The quality of the regulatory impact assessment (RIA) process in Hungary is poor.
-Even though government documents emphasize the need for stakeholder participation as part of an RIA, the very idea of outside consultation is alien to the Orbán government and thus this element is lacking.
-Even if a comprehensive RIA is completed, its results are rarely or just partially made available to politicians.
-A case in point is the limited information available on the government's special website for regulatory impact assessments, which was created by the Orbán government (hatasvizsgalat.kormany.hu).
-Third, the evaluation of legislation is usually a closed process and is not really used for improving the RIA process.
+Score 2 The quality of the RIA process in Hungary has always been poor.
+First, stakeholder participation is usually lacking.
+While rhetorically emphasized in many official documents, the very idea of consultation has been alien to the Orbán government.
+Second, even if a comprehensive RIA is performed, its results are rarely or only partially made available to political actors.
+A case in point is the limited information available on the Orbán government's own special website for RIA (hatasvizsgalat.kormany.hu).
+Third, evaluations are closed procedures, and are not really used for improving RIA overall.